The Singleton

 ---

-He felt the cord against her fingers.
+He felt the worn cord move through her fingers.

 ---